 - Most students will have to satisfy this requirement before the end of their first term at USC.

-- Verification of international prior degrees requires a, “General Report” from the International Education Research Foundation (www.ierf.org/usc), or a special WES-USC report from World Education Services (www.wes.org/usc).
+- Verification of international prior degrees requires a, “Certification of Studies for USC” from the International Education Research Foundation (www.ierf.org/usc).
 International prior degree verification is not offered on campus.
-Please review the information on each of the websites for details regarding their required documents and fees.
+Please review the information on the www.ierf.org/usc website for details regarding their required documents and fees.

-- *GEMBA program students: Please contact the program coordinator at firstname.lastname@example.org for more information regarding verification of your previous degree(s) before engaging WES or IERF.
+- *GEMBA program students: Please contact the program coordinator at email@example.com for more information regarding verification of your previous degree(s) before engaging IERF.

-If you are admitted to an off-campus program, it is strongly recommended that you initiate the verification process directly with IERF or WES as soon as all of your credentials are available.
+If you are admitted to an off-campus program, it is strongly recommended that you initiate the verification process directly with IERF as soon as all of your credentials are available.

-- IERF -- If you choose IERF, you have to send them your original documents for inspection, but in most (but not all) cases, your prior institution won’t have to send them independent verification.
+- IERF -- You have to send your original documents for inspection, but in most (but not all) cases, your prior institution won’t have to send them independent verification.
 When your verification is complete, IERF will mail your documents back to you.
 Opting for upgraded return shipping with tracking is strongly recommended.
-This option is best for students who have all their credentials, and are from an institution where it is difficult to request that credentials be sent to third parties.
-A discount is available from IERF for USC students.
-Please follow the instructions here to make sure you get it.
 Please note that transmission of your evaluation results to USC is already included in the base fee.
 You do not need to pay for an extra copy of the report.